After the Storm (2001 film): Screenplay

 Although the location of Hemingway's story – apparently the Florida Keys – is ambiguous at best and it provides no dates for its events, Hotchner sets the film in the Bahamas in 1933.
 Like Hemingway's anonymous narrator, Hotchner's Arno character believes he stabbed a man to death in a bar fight, flees to avoid arrest, and discovers a sunken vessel containing the body of a woman (two women in the film version) wearing jewelry, although the unnamed ocean liner in Hemingway's story is replaced by the yacht Pride of Chicago in the film.
-Like the narrator, Arno returns to shore, discovers that he did not kill his assailant in the bar fight, and returns to the wreck in the hope of salvaging valuables from it, and like the narrator, Arno ends up with nothing.
+Like the short story's narrator, the film's Arno character returns to shore, discovers that he did not kill his assailant in the bar fight, and returns to the wreck in the hope of salvaging valuables from it.
+Like the narrator, Arno ends up with nothing.
 Otherwise, the film adds a great deal of narrative that does not exist in the short story.
 Like the narrator's unnamed assailant, Ortega fights with Arno and is stabbed, but neither Ortega or any of the other characters in the film appear in the short story.
 The anonymous narrator has no equivalent to Arno's back story about his father and his father's watch or to his romance with Coquina, his relationship with Janine, or his associations with Jean-Pierre, Ortega, or Sergeant Major Jim, and the narrator deals with none of the schemes and double-crosses the film's characters do.
 Unlike Arno, the narrator encounters no shark while diving.
 While in the short story the narrator finds that someone else has dynamited the ocean liner's wreck and made off with the valuables, in the film Arno dynamites the sunken yacht himself and only loses the gold and jewelry he salvaged when Coquina steals it from him.